Open-LinaOS-Foundation/LinaOS/Documentation/virt/ne_overview.rst

 The application that runs in the enclave needs to be packaged in an enclave image together with the OS ( e.g. kernel, ramdisk, init ) that will run in the enclave VM.
-The enclave VM has its own kernel and follows the standard Linux boot protocol [6].
+The enclave VM has its own kernel and follows the standard LinaOS boot protocol [6].

 The kernel bzImage, the kernel command line, the ramdisk(s) are part of the